 Many families finance a college education with help from student loans and other types of financial aid such as grants and work-study, private loans, current income, gifts from grandparents, and other creative cost-cutting measures.
 But savings are the cornerstone of any successful college financing plan.

 College Costs Keep Climbing

 It's important to start a college fund as soon as possible, because next to buying a home, a college education might be the biggest purchase you ever make.
-According to the College Board, for the 2016/2017 school year, the average cost of one year at a four-year public college for in-state students is $24,610, while the average cost for one year at a four-year private college is $49,320.
+For the 2019/2020 school year, the average cost of one year at a four-year public college for in-state students is $25,290, while the average cost for one year at a four-year private college is $50,900.
 Many private colleges cost substantially more.